What is lead scoring? A complete guide for businesses

 Step 3: Choose a scoring model

-In order to implement a lead scoring model, you need to turn your defined criteria into point values, and then into actionable insights.
+To implement a lead scoring model, you need to turn your defined criteria into point values and then into actionable insights.
 Here’s how to effectively set up your process:

 Choose a model